-Founding Dean Bahamonde received his Ph.D. in Human Performance with a sports biomechanics major and a minor in human anatomy from Indiana University, Bloomington.
-His research interests are in sport and clinical biomechanics which include gait analysis, injury prevention, and sports equipment testing.
-He served as chair of the Department of Kinesiology, associate dean, and interim dean of the School of Physical Education and Tourism Management.
-He is currently the founding dean of the IUPUI School of Health & Human Sciences.
+Founding Dean Bahamonde received his Ph.D. in human performance with a sports biomechanics major and a minor in human anatomy from Indiana University.
+His research interests are sport and clinical biomechanics which include gait analysis, injury prevention, and sports equipment testing.
+At IU Indianapolis, he has served as chair of the Department of Kinesiology, associate dean, and interim dean of the School of Physical Education and Tourism Management.
+He is currently the founding dean of the IU School of Health & Human Sciences.

-Bahamonde is a professor in the Department of Kinesiology at IUPUI, a Fellow of the American College of Sports Medicine (ACSM) and the International Society for Biomechanics in Sports (ISBS), and a member of IU Faculty Colloquium on Excellence in Teaching (FACET) and IUPUI Translational Scholar Program.
-He received the IUPUI Center for Research and Learning Director’s Mentoring Award for Outstanding Leadership and Mentoring of Undergraduate Research and the Joseph Taylor Award for Excellence in Diversity.
-He served for 10 years as the sport biomechanist for the United States Tennis Association Sport Science Committee.
+Bahamonde is a professor in the Department of Kinesiology, a Fellow of the American College of Sports Medicine and the International Society for Biomechanics in Sports, and a member of IU Faculty Colloquium on Excellence in Teaching and the IU Indianapolis Translational Scholar Program.
+He received the campus Center for Research and Learning Director’s Mentoring Award for Outstanding Leadership and Mentoring of Undergraduate Research and the Joseph Taylor Award for Excellence in Diversity.
+He served for ten years as the sport biomechanist for the United States Tennis Association Sport Science Committee.